Theory of coupled neuronal-synaptic dynamics: Bistable attractors for finite

-For large $p$ and sufficiently large $k$, the system has two approximate solutions: a fast solution in which plasticity is averaged out, with neuronal timescale $\tau^* = \mathcal{O}(1)$; and a slow solution in which synapses drag neurons, with neuronal timescale $\tau^* \gg p$.
+For large $p$ and $k$, the plastic network has two approximate dynamic solutions: a fast solution in which plasticity is averaged out, with dynamic timescale $\tau^* = \mathcal{O}(1)$; and a slow solution in which synapses drag neurons, with $\tau^* \gg p$.
 In finite-size networks, both behaviors can be realized depending on initial conditions.
-Moreover, for appropriately tuned values of the parameters, the system can switch between these behaviors in a bistable manner (Fig. \ref{fig:bistability}). \\
+Moreover, for appropriately tuned values of the parameters, the system can switch between these behaviors in a bistable manner (Fig.~\ref{fig:bistability}).